ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Set User access levels to your app.
-See [Sharing](/developers/user-guide/product-guide/the-console/sharing)
+See <a href="/developers/user-guide/product-guide/the-console/sharing">Sharing</a>

 </td>
 </tr>